Kisawa/Unity-ShadingExample/README.md

 # Unity-URP_Example
-## Here are some shading and effect made with URP pipeline in this repository
+## There are some shading and effect made with URP pipeline in this repository
 ****
 ## Realtime Refraction
 __Features:__